 As Bryan says in his Are Heat Waves Destroying Your Image Quality?:

 What can you do about this problem?
 Heat waves are an image quality factor that you generally can't spend money to put behind you.
 For example, a sharper lens and a better camera are not going to be helpful.
 Selecting a different location, a different time of day and/or a different day completely or even a different season is often the best solution.
 A cloudy day with low temperature fluctuation may work for your image.

 Many times, the photographer does not have control of the day and time of a shoot and will need to deal with the issue.
 Sports photographers typically fall into this group.
 For example, auto racing often takes place mid-day on asphalt tracks and photographers capturing these events will encounter this distortion.

 If opting to shoot through the heat waves, move closer if possible (but not dangerously so – referring to the auto racing scenario).
 The less air that light passes through, the less likely that heat waves will cause strong distortion.
 Also, capture lots of images to allow selection of the least-influenced and to give your camera opportunity to lock in proper AF distances.

-.
+Perform a Control Test.
 Compare your results to our own Image Quality Test results captured using a similar focal length/aperture/camera body for reference purposes.
 If your images appear noticeably soft by comparison, or else one side of the image appears significantly softer than the other, then there's a good chance your lens has a misaligned element (or some other design anomaly).
-Solution

 If you suspect your lens is exhibiting signs of malfunction, you'll need to contact the lens manufacturer to arrange for a repair.
 It may be beneficial to show the manufacturer control images to illustrate your concerns.
 If the item is under warranty, then the repair costs should be covered by the manufacturer (though shipping your lens securely to the repair facility – and insured – may result in a moderate amount of cost).